biocypher/documentation/docs/community/contribute-codebase.md

 ### Version control, Git, and GitHub

-BioCypher is hosted on GitHub, and to contribute, you will need to sign up for a [free GitHub account](https://github.com/signup/free).
+BioCypher is hosted on GitHub and, to contribute, you will need to sign up for a [free GitHub account](https://github.com/signup/free).
 We use [Git](https://git-scm.com/) for version control to allow many people to work together on the project.